eunomia-bpf/eunomia.dev/docs/miscellaneous/linux-plumbers-talk.md

 And there you have it, right on your screen, the output from your original program, showing how many times 'malloc' was called.
 It's that easy to get insights into your program's behavior with bpftime.

-So, whether you're starting fresh or hooking into an ongoing process, bpftime has got the tools to give you the visibility you need."

 ## [Slide 12: Examples - Detailed Monitoring with bpftime]

 "Continuing with our hands-on examples, let's walk through the steps to get our bpftime daemon up and tracing those 'malloc' calls in libc.